 - scanning rather than reading through (in print 82% of participants read from beginning to end).

-Researchers Schugar et. al (2013) worked with middle-grade students and found that those who read print comprehended more than those who read an eBook on an iPad.
-This is further confirmed by Reich, Yau and Warschauer in their 2016 report on using tablet-based eBooks with very young children (0 to 2 years), which comments that enhanced eBooks with sounds, animations, and games can distract children and reduce learning.
+Reich, Yau and Warschauer (2016), in their report on using tablet-based eBooks with very young children (0–2 years), commented that enhanced eBooks with sounds, animations, and games can distract children and reduce learning.
 When book-sharing with an adult, conversations during eBook reading are often about the platform while print book conversations are more often about the book content.